NOAA-GFDL/fre-workflows/README.md

 After successful installation, the workflow is launched with:
 ```
-cylc play .
+cylc play fre-workflows/run1
 ```
-If on PP/AN, cylc launches a scheduler daemon on the `workflow1` server, via `ssh`, triggering the login banner to be printed.
+If on PP/AN, cylc launches a scheduler daemon on a `workflow1` server, via `ssh`, triggering the login banner to be printed.
 This daemon submits and runs jobs based on the task dependencies defined in `flow.cylc`.